MA 104M: Survey of Mathematics

 MA 335N: Abstract Algebra I

 First in two-course sequence covering integers, groups, rings, integral domains, vector spaces, development of fields.
-Prerequisite: MA 132M or MA 236N.
+Prerequisite: MA 237N or CS 150M.

 MA 336: Abstract Algebra II